Structured Finance

 FAQs

-What financial covenants are involved in a Revolving Credit Facility?
+What is a Revolving Credit Facility?